4981Team1/py-server/README.md

     deactivate

-2) While the virtual environment or 'venv' is active, run the following commands to install Flask and other dependencies
+2) While the virtual environment or 'venv' is active, run the following commands to install Flask and other
+dependencies:

     pip install flask

-3) To run the Flask web app, type in the command below
+3) To run the Flask web app, type in the command below. venv should be active as well:

     flask run